lucashfreitas/blog-lucasfsantos/content/posts/2021-06-11-tips-to-improve-your-website-performance.md

 Keep yourself up to date with all the changes and try to research tools/libraries that can help you to make your website faster.
 As I mentioned before most of the frameworks already have tools to help with that.

-Try to understand concepts and metrics used in page speed tests and definitely read blog posts at <https://web.dev>, they are really helpful and have a lot of awesome content.
+Try to understand concepts and metrics used in page speed tests and definitely read blog posts at <https://web.dev>.

-I could not also forget to recommend those extra courses / book:
+I also strongly recommend this extra course & book:

 * **Udacity Course**: <https://www.udacity.com/course/website-performance-optimization--ud884>
 * **Book**: <https://www.amazon.com/gp/product/B00FM0OC4S/ref=dbs_a_def_rwt_hsch_vapi_tkin_p1_i0>